yuanhaoHotstar/trunks/README.md

 1. dump HTTP reponses
 2. gRPC support

 >My purpose is building a universal gRPC tool.
 But it's Golang and it's gRPC, we need the client stub and we need to do more than just one command.
 So far we can build custom program with Trunks as a lib.
+Sooner I would add some glue code to generate such client stub code and run it automatically.

 ![Trunks](http://images2.wikia.nocookie.net/__cb20100725123520/dragonballfanon/images/5/52/Future_Trunks_SSJ2.jpg)